inkVerb/VIP/401/Lesson-03.md

 whereis firefox
 ```

-*You should find that these locations generally respect the [File System Hierarchy (FSH)](https://github.com/inkVerb/vip/blob/master/201/Lesson-12.md).*
+*You should find that these locations generally respect the [Filesystem Hierarchy Standard (FHS)](https://github.com/inkVerb/vip/blob/master/201/Lesson-12.md).*

 **Add dirs to $PATH:**